amarder/locovote/frontend/src/tax-rates.md

 ## About the Data

-This analysis uses official tax rate data from the Massachusetts Division of Local Services (DLS), which tracks property tax rates for all 351 cities and towns in the Commonwealth.
-Tax rates are expressed as dollars per $1,000 of assessed value, showing how much property owners pay in taxes for each $1,000 their property is worth.
+This analysis uses official tax rate data from the Massachusetts Division of Local Services (DLS), which tracks property tax rates for all 351 cities and towns across the Commonwealth.

+Tax rates are expressed as dollars per $1,000 of assessed value—showing exactly how much property owners pay in taxes for each $1,000 their property is worth according to municipal assessments.

 **Data Source**: [Massachusetts Division of Local Services Tax Rates by Class Report](https://dls-gw.dor.state.ma.us/reports/rdPage.aspx?rdReport=PropertyTaxInformation.taxratesbyclass.taxratesbyclass&rdSubReport=True&rdResizeFrame=True)

-**Additional Resources**: Explore all [Division of Local Services Databank Reports](https://www.mass.gov/collections/DLS-databank-reports) for comprehensive municipal finance data.